-The trouble code P0125 is a generic OBD-II code that will set when the time it takes for the vehicles engine to reach operating temperature is longer than a specified value.
-While you may not notice any drivability symptoms with the P0125 code, it can cause your car to not enter closed loop operation soon enough, or at all, causing your emissions levels to rise and fail a state emissions test.
+The trouble code P0125 is a generic OBD-II code that will set when the time it takes for the vehicle’s engine to reach operating temperature is longer than a specified value.
+While you may not notice any drivability symptoms with the P0125 code, it can cause your car not to enter closed loop operation soon enough or at all, causing your emissions levels to rise and fail a state emissions test.

-P0125 (Generic): Insufficient Coolant Temperature for Closed Loop Operation
+P0125 (Generic): Insufficient Coolant Temperature for Closed-Loop Operation

 What Does P0125 Mean?